 Cornell Law School: Dual Degrees

-A pioneer in establishing dual degrees with foreign law schools, Cornell Law School offers a select group of students - those with excellent academic records, as well as French or German language fluency - the opportunity to earn both a Cornell J.D. and a graduate law degree from one of two European partner institutions:
+A pioneer in establishing dual degrees with foreign law schools, Cornell Law School offers a select group of students - those with excellent academic records, as well as French language fluency - the opportunity to earn both a Cornell J.D. and a graduate law degree from a European partner institution:

 - J.D./ Master en Droit - Université de Paris I Panthéon-Sorbonne (Paris 1)